Randy Carlyle: Mighty Ducks of Anaheim / Anaheim Ducks (2005–2011)

-On August 1, 2005, Carlyle was hired as head coach of the Mighty Ducks of Anaheim.
+On August 1, 2005, Carlyle was hired as head coach of the Mighty Ducks of Anaheim; Mike Johnston and John Stevens were the only other candidates considered by Anaheim.

 On October 5, 2005, Carlyle coached his first career NHL game, as the Mighty Ducks defeated the Chicago Blackhawks 5–3.
-In his first season with the Mighty Ducks in 2005–06, Carlyle led the team to a 43–27–12 record, earning a 2006 playoff berth.
+In his first season with the Mighty Ducks in the 2005–06 season, Carlyle led the team to a 43–27–12 record, earning a 2006 playoff berth.
 In the post-season, the Mighty Ducks would be eliminated by the Edmonton Oilers in the Western Conference final.

 The Mighty Ducks rebranded themselves as the Anaheim Ducks in 2006–07, and the club finished with a 48–20–14 record, winning their first division title in franchise history, and with it the second seed in the Western Conference.
-In the 2007 playoffs, the Ducks defeated the Minnesota Wild, Vancouver Canucks and Detroit Red Wings, earning a spot in the 2007 Stanley Cup Finals.
-In the final round against the Ottawa Senators, the Ducks would defeat Ottawa in five games to win their first Stanley Cup in team history.
+In the 2007 playoffs, the Ducks defeated the Minnesota Wild, Vancouver Canucks and Detroit Red Wings, earning a spot in the 2007 Stanley Cup Final.
+In the final round against the Ottawa Senators, the Ducks would defeat Ottawa in five games to win their first Stanley Cup in team history and the first Cup for a California team.

 The Ducks had another successful season in 2007–08, going 47–27–8 to clinch a playoff spot.
+Carlyle reached a milestone on February 8, 2008, as he won his 121st game with the Ducks, setting the franchise record for wins by a head coach.
 In the playoffs, the Ducks were upset by the Dallas Stars in the first round.
-Carlyle reached a milestone on February 8, 2008, as he won his 121st game with the Ducks, setting the franchise record for wins by a head coach.
+In September 2009, with a year remaining on his contract, he signed a two-year extension.

-In 2008–09, Anaheim slumped to a 42–33–7 record, however they snuck into the playoffs as the eighth and final seed in the Western Conference.
+In the 2008–09 season, Anaheim slumped to a 42–33–7 record, however they snuck into the playoffs as the eighth and final seed in the Western Conference.
 In the playoffs, the Ducks defeated the top-seeded San Jose Sharks before falling to the Detroit Red Wings in the second round.
 The Ducks struggled in the 2009–10 season, going 39–32–11 and failing to reach the playoffs for the first time since Carlyle became head coach.

 Anaheim rebounded with a very successful regular season in 2010–11, going 47–30–5, their highest point total since the 2007–08 season, and returned to the playoffs.
+In December 2010, he agreed to a one-year contract extension through to the season..
 In the post-season, the Ducks lost to the Nashville Predators in the first round.

 The Ducks struggled badly to begin the 2011–12 season, as the club was 7–13–4 in their first 24 games.
 On November 30, 2011, the Ducks fired Carlyle and replaced him with former Washington Capitals head coach Bruce Boudreau.